Elastic Modulus Solution

 How to Calculate Elastic Modulus?

-Elastic Modulus calculator uses Young's Modulus = Stress/Strain to calculate the Young's Modulus, The Elastic Modulus is defined as the ratio of stress to strain.
+Elastic Modulus calculator uses Young's Modulus = Stress/Strain to calculate the Young's Modulus, The Elastic Modulus formula is defined as a measure of the stiffness of a solid material, which is a fundamental property in the field of materials science, describing the material's ability to resist deformation under stress, and is a critical parameter in engineering design and material selection.
 Young's Modulus is denoted by E symbol.

 How to calculate Elastic Modulus using this online calculator?
 To use this online calculator for Elastic Modulus, enter Stress (σ) & Strain (ε) and hit the calculate button.
 Here is how the Elastic Modulus calculation can be explained with given input values -> 1600 = 1200/0.75.